 This section presents a summary of the physical environment of the project area.
-Detailed information is provided in the Site Conditions Report (MCOSD 2016).
-Bolinas Lagoon is a complex, dynamic ecosystem that is governed by interactions between climate, geologic processes, and land use.
-Elevations within the project area range from mean sea level at the lagoon up to 321 feet along the Wharf Creek drainage on the west side of the project area and up to 1,653 feet at the headwaters of Wilkins Gulch Creek.
-A more in-depth discussion of the existing conditions in the project study area is provided in the Site Conditions Report.
+Detailed information is provided in the Site Conditions Report (AECOM 2016).
+Bolinas Lagoon is a complex, dynamic ecosystem that is governed by interactions between climate, geologic processes, and land use (PWA 2006).
+Elevations within the project area range from mean sea level at the Lagoon up to 321 feet along the Wharf Creek drainage on the west side of the project area and up to 1,653 feet at the headwaters of Wilkins Gulch Creek.
 Figure 2 provides a three-dimensional topographic model of the existing conditions in the project area.
-Figure 3 shows a cartoon image of the project area with feature details.
+Figure 3 shows a site plan of the project area with feature details.